deepansharya1111/GCP_Learnings/GCP_Architect_Learnings.md

 → Service Accounts: https://cloud.google.com/compute/docs/access/service-accounts <br/>
 → VM instance lifecycle: https://cloud.google.com/compute/docs/instances/instance-life-cycle <br/>
 → About VM metadata: https://cloud.google.com/compute/docs/metadata/overview#waitforchange <br/>
-・Note: We cannot pull logs from instance, The instances are set up to push their logs to Google Cloud operations (formerly Stackdriver) through the agent. <br/>
+・Note: We cannot pull logs from instance, The instances are set up to push their logs to Google Cloud operations (formerly Stack-driver) through the agent. <br/>
 Note: Metadata service uses the http service, not https <br/>
 ・Tip: If a startup script for a newly created GCE instance did not run at all, to help investigate this problem, we can<br/>a)Press the SSH button on the instance Details page in the console. <br/>& b) Check the machine's syslog. <br/>
 Note: GCE console's monitoring tab has information that it can get from the hypervisor so we can see things like CPU usage <br/>but it cannot see error messages logged by the startup script.